plone/plone.restapi/docs/source/endpoints/relations.md

 ```

+(restapi-relations-creating-relations-for-an-object-label)=

 ## Creating relations for an object

-You can create all kinds of relations between objects and query for them later.
+You can create all kinds of relations between objects, then query for them later.
-If the relation is based on a `RelationChoice` or `RelationList` field on the source object, the value of that field is created/updated accordingly.
+If the relation is based on a `RelationChoice` or `RelationList` field on the source object, the value of that field is created or updated accordingly.

 Adding a relation:

 ```{eval-rst}
 ..  http:example:: curl httpie python-requests